‘SPORT- ELECTRIFIED’ - Audi Q4 Sportback e-tron Independent New Review (Ref:1513/12391)

 Driving Experience

-There are other changes too.
+There are other Q4 e-tron changes we need to brief you on too.
 Audi says it has re-tuned the chassis across the range for greater driver involvement.
 As part of this, the steering's now sharper.
 The engineers have tinkered with the suspension, aiming for greater comfort and stability; as before it's a MacPherson strut front and five-link rear arrangement, with sports suspension available (which lowers ride height by 15mm) and adaptive damping offered further up the range.

 Audi's also created what it calls a new 'character sound', which is offered as an option and emitted via two exterior speakers at the rear and two interior speakers in the rear doors.
 This 'soundscape' varies according to load and speed.
 There's a new camera drive assist feature too, which allows assisted lane changes above 56mph.

 Otherwise, things are pretty much as before.
-This Q4's pretty straightforward to get to grips with behind the wheel.
+The Q4's pretty straightforward to get to grips with behind the wheel.
 You select drive using a slider-type shifter situated on the centre console and once underway, there's the kind of instant throttle response you'd usually get from an EV of this sort.
-Across the range, there's the same kind of suspension set-up you'd find in other mid-sized Audi SUVs - a MacPherson strut front and five-link rear arrangement, with sports suspension available (which lowers ride height by 15mm) and adaptive damping offered further up the range.

 Design and Build